The image speaks for itself…

 “We Agni like the Catholic church because we can still drink plam wine, do the fetish, and sacrifices and they don’t seem to mind.
 The Protestants want us to stop it all.”
 (Agni Old Man)

-In those early days one of the evangelical church member died and the young leaders, my friend among them, took the body and buried the man in what they had assumed was the the “Christian” burial ground.
+In those early days one of his church members died.
+The young leaders, my friend among them, took the body and buried the churchman in what they had assumed was the “Christian” burial ground.
 Muslims, Animists and Christians do not bury in the same place, because, among other things, animists must return to perform sacrifices etc for the dead ancestors from time to time.

-A few of the Catholic Church leaders were so irate that they insisted that the church men must go back and dig the body up and move it to another location.
-Jean Claude said that they did not want to do that.
-Things got so heated that it was finally taken before the village Chief.
+A few of the Catholic Church leaders were so irate that they insisted the church men must go back and dig the body up and move the body to another location.
+Jean Claude said that they simply did not want to carry out such a grewsome task.
+Things got so heated that it was finally taken before the “pagan” village Chief.

 Most villages chiefs are animists.
 In fact, most Agni villages, to this day, will not allow a christian chief, because they know that often they can no longer in good conscience continue to practice many of the ancient blood sacrifices and ceremonies for divination, protection, or for honoring the ancestors.
 This chief was no christian.